ebekker/ACMESharp/README.md

 This client is now operable and can successfully interact with the Let's Encrypt  [staging CA](https://acme-staging.api.letsencrypt.org/) to initialize new Registrations, authorize DNS Identifiers and issue Certificates.
 Further, it can succussfully install and configure the certificate and related SSL/TLS settings for a local or remote IIS 7.0+ server or an AWS environment.

-## Example Usage
+## Quick Start

-The example usage has been moved to its own [wiki](https://github.com/ebekker/ACMESharp/wiki/Example-Usage).
+You can find an example of how to get started quickly [here](https://github.com/ebekker/ACMESharp/wiki/Quick-Start).

+*Please note, all documentation is still work-in-progress.*